LexTheGreat99/explain-it-like-im-5/README.md

    ```bash
    npm run build
    ```
-2. Deploy to Buildship.com following their deployment guidelines
+2. Follow the Vercel Deployment guide.

+Connect your GitHub repo to Vercel and trigger the deployment.